two employees reviewing benchmarks for cost reduction

 13 Key Benchmark Metrics for Cost Reduction

-1. Labor Cost as a % of Revenue
+1. Personnel Cost as a % of Revenue

-Labor costs are one of the largest expenses for most organizations.
-That’s why we’re starting with labor cost as a percentage of revenue, which indicates what portion of income goes toward employee salaries, benefits, and other compensation-related expenses.
+People related costs is often the largest expense for many organizations.
+That’s why we’re starting with personnel cost as a percentage of revenue, which indicates what portion of income goes toward employee salaries, benefits, and other people related expenses.
 Here’s the formula:

-Labor Cost as % of Revenue = (Total Labor Costs / Total Revenue) * 100
+Personnel Cost as % of Revenue = (Total Personnel Costs / Total Revenue) * 100

 2. Revenue per Employee